 Complaint Form Instructions

 Before completing the Complaint Report Form, please ensure that the individual you wish to report is a social worker registered in the province of Prince Edward Island.
-You can contact the Prince Edward Island Social Work Registration Board (PEISWRB) to confirm or check the online list of Social Workers .
+You can contact the Prince Edward Island Social Work Registration Board (PEISWRB) to confirm or check the online list of Social Workers here.

 Directions